|Nutritional Guidelines (per serving)|

-- 1/2 tsp. salt (or to taste)
+- 1/2 teaspoon salt (or to taste)

-- 2 tbsp. butter
+- 2 tablespoon butter

 Boil the potatoes in their jackets until done, about 30 minutes.

-Add the flour, egg yolks, nutmeg and salt and mix into a stiff dough.
+Add the flour, egg yolks, nutmeg, and salt and mix into a stiff dough.
 Add a more flour, if necessary, to make the dough manageable.
 Let the dough rest for 15 minutes.

 Form each piece into a tapered cylinder by rolling between your hands.
 It should be thick in the middle and pointed on the ends.

 Melt the butter in a frying pan.
 Carefully add the noodles in a single layer and sauté on all sides until golden brown.
-Remove from pan and serve warm.